WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 Pillar and Void holdout zones get flowers if you have Lepton Daisy.\
 Captains Shock Beacon now has a range indicator.

+For Radar Scanner; Purchasing will remove the scanner icon immediately.

 Boosted & Corrupted skills will be now be prefixed as such.\
 Corrupted Skills now have actual descriptions mid run.\
-Simulacrum Stages include the stage they're one in their name.
+Simulacrum Stages include the stages name in their name.

 Void Fiends Mouse2 now has a crosshair response like other charging attacks.\
 Void Allies have cyan eyes for slighty easier identification in the dark.

-Elite Children have stronger colors so you can notice them easier.\
+Elite Children have stronger colors so you can distinguish them easier.\
 Some Lunar Seer destinations look less bright.

-Adds a Frozen buff icon to act as a timer for how long they're still frozen for.\
-Makes the "Unstable Transmitter Active" buff visible & gives it a Icon.

 Lunar Seers replace the Blue Portal with a Green/Gold/Void when going to those places.